About Anthropic

 Do not rule yourself out if you do not fit one of those categories - it’s plausible the people we’re looking for do not fit any of the above!
 If you think about the most significant upsides and downsides of AI, and you can do good research to get glimpses of what those look like, please consider applying.

 Please note: We will only be considering candidates who can be based in the Bay Area for this role.
+We have a strong preference for candidates who can start ASAP, and ideally by February 2025.

 Responsibilities